unrealwork/axibase-collector/docs/updating-collector-on-docker.md

 ### Stop the Collector Process

-Assuming `axibase-collector` is the name of the Collector container to be updated, execute the following command:
+Assuming `axibase-collector` is the name of the Collector container to be updated, execute the following command.

 ```bash
 docker exec axibase-collector /opt/axibase-collector/bin/stop-collector.sh
 ```

+> Make sure the container is running when you run the command.

-### Replace `axibase-collector.war` File
+### Replace war File

-Replace `/opt/axibase-collector/lib/axibase-collector.war` in the container with the version contained in the archive:
+Copy `axibase-collector.war` into the container to replace the old version:

 ```bash
 docker cp ./axibase-collector/lib/axibase-collector.war axibase-collector:/opt/axibase-collector/lib/